-This Manual is for smallholders using gravity feed drip irrigation on a garden or a small plot of land.
+The Training Manual is for smallholders using gravity feed drip irrigation on a small plot of land.
 You can automate your drip irrigation system so that water is pumped automatically from your farm pond (or from a rainwater tank, lake or river) to the header tank.
-All your plants are irrigated automatically so you can leave your plot unattended for weeks on end.
-This will allow you to become involved in other activities away from the plot; for example, travelling to the market to sell your produce.
+All your plants are irrigated automatically.